-Supporting documentation or background information may save verification time.
-The biggest challenge in reading old handwriting is unfamiliar personal or geographical names.
-For documents in which legibility may be an issue, please provide any relevant information you already know, such as names, relationships, and locations, and especially where the documented event was recorded.
+Supporting information can save verification time.
+The biggest challenge with old handwriting is unfamiliar names.
+If legibility may be an issue, please tell me you already know, such as names, relationships, and locations, and especially where the documented event was recorded.

 - Optimize legibility

-Please scan in color or grayscale if at all possible.
-For originals that are written in pencil or are faded, damaged, or too dark, I prefer JPEG images, at least 200 dots per inch (dpi), which I can adjust and enhance as needed.
+Please scan in color or grayscale.
+For originals that were written in pencil or are faded, damaged, or too dark, I prefer JPEG images, at least 200 dots per inch (dpi), which I can adjust as needed.
 PDFs are fine if there are no legibility issues, but they cannot be modified.
-For photocopies, please use a grayscale or color setting if possible.
-If a page has lighter and darker areas, copy it at different darkness settings to ensure that all areas are legible in at least one copy.
-Copy oversize pages in two parts if necessary, but send a reduced copy of the entire page in addition (see below).
+Copy oversize pages in parts if necessary, but send a reduced copy of the entire page in addition (see below).

 - Send entire pages

 The larger sample of handwriting makes deciphering easier.
 Column headings are also important, and records often contain ditto marks or other references to an earlier entry on the page.
 The location and year may appear only at the top of the page.
 So even if you need only part of a page translated, send the entire page, and clearly mark the needed part(s).